Timmoth/github-data/README.md

 # github-data
 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧

+This repo is a work in progress, check back soon!

+🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧

-🚧This repo is a work in progress, check back soon! 🚧 🚧The goal of this project is still unclear to me   🚧 🚧At the moment I'm just investigating writing my   🚧 🚧own github action, we'll see what it turns into   🚧 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧
+I've still not set a clear goals / targets for this repo, at this point I'm just investigating writing my own github actions, we'll see what it turns into in the future!